peterdalle/markivet/README.md

 # Markivet - convert Mediearkivet text files into structured data

-Python app **Markivet** helps you convert TXT files exported from Retriever Mediearkivet into JSON files with structured metadata.
+Python library **Markivet** helps you convert TXT files exported from Retriever Mediearkivet into JSON files with structured metadata.

 The purpose is to make large-scale text analysis easier to do.